Blog

 • Sending infrastructure: large cloud platforms like Amazon Web Services (AWS SES), Google Cloud, or Mailgun handle the actual relay and delivery.
 AWS SES charges $0.10 per 1,000 emails — meaning 100,000 emails costs $10 in raw sending alone, before any platform overhead.

 • IP reputation management: IP addresses used for sending email must be actively monitored, warmed, and maintained.
-Dedicated IPs cost $15–$60 per month per address depending on provider.
+Dedicated IPs carry a monthly surcharge at every major provider.
 Even shared IPs require ongoing management to prevent blocklisting.

 • Bounce handling and suppression systems: tracking hard bounces, soft bounces, and complaint signals requires dedicated infrastructure to protect both individual sender reputation and the platform's overall deliverability.